jnima2022/retail_chatbot/README.md

 - **Database**: SQLite (storing product details and order tracking data)

 ## Example Prompts
 You can try this chatbot by clicking on example prompts in the UI or typing manually.
+Checkout csv database folder to find other products & orders to test.
 Example queries:

 - **Product Inquiry:**
   - "What's the price of iPhone 15?"